Kelso Mountain-a Photo Linking Three Generations Separated by World War II

 September 1964 - Brown Family Home in Rochester, New York

-“I meant to tell you this years ago but the time never seemed right” began her mother.
-“Philip” she began as she glanced slightly in his direction, “is not your real father.
-Your biological father was killed in World War II before you were born.
-We were later told that he died while on a secret mission in a place called New Guinea and his body was never recovered” she said with her voice breaking.
+“I meant to tell you this years ago but the time never seemed right,” began her mother.
+“Philip,” she began as she glanced slightly in his direction, “is not your real father.
+Your biological father was killed in World War II before you were born."

-Amy poured the contents on the coffee table and handed two papers to Lizzie saying “here is your birth certificate and the adoption certificate showing Philip as your adopted father.”
+Amy poured the contents of the envelope on the coffee table and handed two papers to Lizzie saying “Here is your birth certificate and the adoption certificate showing Philip as your adopted father.”

-Continuing, Amy related how she had met and married Philip when Lizzie a little over a year old.
+Then, Amy told the story how she had met and married Philip when Lizzie was a little over a year old.

 Lizzie Looked at the Two Pictures

-Noticing the two photos that had fallen out with the papers, Lizzie and Tom picked them up asking what they were.
+Noticing the two photos that had fallen out with the papers, Lizzie and Tom picked them up asking, “What are these?”.
 Amy explained that the barn was where Jack had proposed to her.

 September 1945 - Australian Army Hospital in Brisbane, Australia

 Entering the ward, Susan found Sergeant Fackler sitting in a wheelchair staring straight ahead with a blank look on his face.